 To consider the timeline for high bit depth profile development in VVC version 2.

-It is pointed out that in the standard QP range the performance compared to HEVC is expected to be similar to the 10 bit case.
+It was pointed out that in the standard QP range the performance compared to HEVC is expected to be similar to the 10 bit case.

-It is asked what a useful QP range for 12 bit HDR consumer quality might be, and whether this could be somewhat between the low and standard QP range.
+It was asked what a useful QP range for 12 bit HDR consumer quality might be, and whether this could be somewhat between the low and standard QP range.
 It was mentioned that JVET-W0115 refers to that.